alanisaac/git-demo/README.md

 # Git Demo
-A workshop on the basics of git and source control.
+An awesome workshop on the basics of git and source control.